 Reframe your drinking

-Do you drink to socialise, to relax and unwind, or as a way to avoid other thoughts and feelings?
+Do you drink to socialise, relax and unwind, or as a way to avoid other thoughts and feelings?
 Figuring out why you drink, and reframing your thoughts around alcohol can help you to get a handle on what and how much you consume.

 Working with a hypnotherapist can be particularly helpful, as they can help you to identify the root causes and triggers of any issues that may be affecting how much or how often you drink.
 They can also help to introduce you to new, healthier coping mechanisms.

 Do I have a drinking problem?